-Cash and cash equivalents include both operating cash on deposit with the System's commercial bank and cash on deposit with the custodial bank.
-Cash on deposit at the System's custodial bank includes investments in Invesco Treasury Portfolio Short-Term Investments Trust, Goldman Sachs Financial Square Treasury Obligations Fund, Dreyfus Treasury Obligations Cash Management - Institutional Shares, and State Street Institutional Treasury Plus Money Market Fund - Investment Class.
-These funds invest in short-term, high credit quality money market instruments.
+Cash, cash equivalents, and short-term investments include both operating cash on deposit with the System's commercial bank and cash on deposit with the custodial bank.
+Cash on deposit at the System's custodial bank includes investments in an account managed by Payden & Rygel, the Goldman Sachs Financial Square Treasury Obligations Fund.
+The Goldman Sachs Financial Square Treasury Obligations Fund invests in short-term, high credit quality money market instruments.
 These instruments are direct obligations of the U.S. Treasury and repurchase agreements backed by Treasury obligations.
-The Boards of Invesco, Dreyfus, and State Street, may impose liquidity fees of up to 2% of the value of shares redeemed and/or suspended redemptions.
 Goldman Sachs government money market funds are exempt from liquidity fees.